IBM-Blockchain-Starter-Kit/api-bootstrap/README.md

 $ npm run test
 ```

+The [mocha framework](https://mochajs.org/) along with the [chai library](http://www.chaijs.com/) is used for testing in this project. [nyc (istanbul)](https://github.com/istanbuljs/nyc) is used to display test coverage.
+All test files are found in the *test* directory.
+Ensure you update and add tests as you make changes to the app.
+Always aim for 100% test coverage.
+There are, of course, other test options that can be used.
+[Postman](http://blog.getpostman.com/2017/10/25/writing-tests-in-postman/) is another popular choice.

 ## Fabric Network Getting Started
 The app has boilerplate code to make a call out to a chaincode running on a Fabric network.
 It uses the new [fabric-network](https://www.npmjs.com/package/fabric-network) package.
 Some changes to default config files and values need to be made in order to hook up to **your** Fabric network.

 - Download one of your 'common connection profile' json files and copy it into the *server/config* directory, naming it *fabric-connection-profile.json*.
 For instructions on how to do that on the IBM Blockchain Platform, see [here](https://cloud.ibm.com/docs/services/blockchain/howto?topic=blockchain-ibp-console-app#ibp-console-app-profile).

 - In *server/config/fabric-connections.json*, you will need to update your channel names and chaincode names configuration.
-For more details on how to configure this file for your needs, [see below](https://github.com/IBM-Blockchain-Starter-Kit/api-bootstrap#fabric-routes-custom-middleware).
+For more details on how to configure this file for your needs, [see below](#fabric-routes-custom-middleware).

 - In *server/config/default.json*, you will need to update the `orgName` field to your org.
 Ensure that the *FABRIC_ENROLL_ID* and *FABRIC_ENROLL_SECRET* environment variables are set with a user that has been registered to that org. **Hint:** For instructions on how to register an application user/identity on the IBM Blockchain Platform, see [here](https://cloud.ibm.com/docs/services/blockchain/howto?topic=blockchain-ibp-console-app#ibp-console-app-identities).

 - *server/controllers/ping.js* also has a line to retrieve the contract instance set in the fabric-routes middleware.
-More details on that can be found in [a later section](https://github.com/IBM-Blockchain-Starter-Kit/api-bootstrap#fabric-routes-custom-middleware), but for now, set the line to `const contract = res.locals.<channel name>.<chaincode name>`.
+More details on that can be found in [a later section](#fabric-routes-custom-middleware), but for now, set the line to `const contract = res.locals.<channel name>.<chaincode name>`.
 Then there are two calls out to the chaincode.
 There are two calls for demonstrative purposes.
 The first is to invoke a transaction that will actually be endorsed and committed to the ledger (submitTransaction).
 The second is to do a simple query to the ledger (evaluateTransaction).
 You can find more information for those two calls [here](https://fabric-sdk-node.github.io/Contract.html).
 <br>There is a change required to call out to your specific chaincode: Update `Health` in `const queryResponse = await contract.evaluateTransaction('Health');` to whatever your chaincode function name is, and add any additional parameters needed.

 After making those changes, you can `GET http://localhost:3000/ping` to see the result.